pact-foundation/pact_broker-client/README.md

   -e, [--version=VERSION]
               # The pacticipant version.
 Must be entered after the
                 --pacticipant that it relates to.
-      [--ignore=IGNORE]
-              # The pacticipant name to ignore.
-Use once for each pacticipant
-                being ignored.
-A specific version can be ignored by also specifying a --version after the pacticipant name option.
   -l, [--latest=[TAG]]
               # Use the latest pacticipant version.
 Optionally specify a TAG
                 to use the latest version with the specified tag.
+      [--branch=BRANCH]
+              # The branch of the version for which you want to check the
+                verification results.
+      [--main-branch=MAIN_BRANCH]
+              # Use the latest version of the configured main branch of the
+                pacticipant as the version for which you want to check the verification results
       [--to-environment=ENVIRONMENT]
               # The environment into which the pacticipant(s) are to be
                 deployed
-      [--branch=BRANCH]
-              # The branch of the version for which you want to check the
-                verification results
       [--to=TAG]
               # The tag that represents the branch or environment of the
                 integrated applications for which you want to check the verification result status.
+      [--ignore=IGNORE]
+              # The pacticipant name to ignore.
+Use once for each pacticipant
+                being ignored.
+A specific version can be ignored by also specifying a --version after the pacticipant name option.
   -o, [--output=OUTPUT]
               # json or table
               # Default: table